blakefrank/mybots/README.md

 Once the process is complete, each lineage is plotted and the best offspring is presented in the simulation.
 Here is an example of what a fitness curve might look like with Population = 5 and Generations = 10:
 <img width="578" alt="Screen Shot 2023-02-27 at 3 03 20 PM" src="https://user-images.githubusercontent.com/86979153/221685180-0efafb9a-a6ab-488e-b323-e80ca989e179.png">

+Right now, the code is still not perfect.
+There is an issue sometimes with removing and adding links.
+Currently, when both capabilities (adding and removing) are both activated, the code will occasionally run into errors in brain generation.
+I am still trying to get to the bottom of this.
+The mutations generally work well and generate a fit robot!